robertjosephwayne/algorithmic-trading-client/README.md

 # Financial Dashboard Client

-Client for the following application: [https://trading.robertjosephwayne.com/](https://trading.robertjosephwayne.com/)
+Client for the following application: <a href="https://trading.robertjosephwayne.com" target="_blank">trading.robertjosephwayne.com</a>

 ---